Year of Publication

 This study focuses on the process of MTM in UK Healthcare outpatient clinics and works to determine the main barriers between the idea and implementation of MTMs.
 Survey data was collected from ambulatory care pharmacists regarding their opinions on MTMs in order to determine whether or not a workflow solution would address the current lack.
 The responses regarding the barriers collected suggest that there is opportunity for a process-driven solution in the realm of outpatient MTM and that a newly developed workflow could facilitate the introduction of MTM into different realms of patient care such as during the transitions-of-care period.
 Additionally, utilizing time estimates, a time saving process has the potential to reduce the institutional cost of conducting MTMs by nearly half–possibly allowing the service to become profitable from a solely financial standpoint.
 The study highlights both the desire for pharmacists to provide a service they find value in as well as some of the external factors regarding MTM that will need to be addressed on a whole.

 Tao, Allan W., "Pharmacy Personnel Assessments of Workflow Associated with Medication Therapy Management Conducted During Transitions-of-Care" (2018).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 307.